-- Activity centres can be made to put on the floor, to rest on a tabletop, to attach to a single wall or to fill a whole corner of a room from floor to ceiling.
+- Activity centres can be on the floor, rest on a tabletop, be attached to a wall or fill a whole corner of a room.

 DIY Toddler Busy Board

 - An activity centre can be built out of wood, plastic or cardboard.
-The corner structure reflects sound and defines the limits of the exploration area.
+A structure placed in a corner reflects sound and defines the limits of the exploration area.

 - Shelves and various shaped hiding places can be built into the structure.

-- Pegboard can be combined with the cardboard so that interesting items can be bolted in place.
+- A pegboard can be combined with the cardboard so that interesting items can be fixed in place.

-- Remember, when constructing your activity centre that it is important to have easy access to the back of the centre in order to change or repair mounted items.
+- Remember, when constructing your activity centre that it is important to have easy access to the back of the centre to change or repair mounted items.